Bicycle Austin

 Convince local bike stores to include a red rear flashing light on every bike they sell.
 (They can either eat the whopping $5 wholesale cost, or raise the price of the bike by $5.
 It's a better deal for the cyclist too, because that light that costs the shop $5 would cost the cyclist $15.)

 Lobby for a state law requiring every driver to take a review course before license renewal.
-If one has received 2+ moving violations, a DUI, or a reckless driving citation, require a more intensive course including an emotion control component.
+If someone has received 2+ moving violations, a DUI, or a reckless driving citation, require a more intensive course including an emotion control component.

 Lobby for a state law which would revoke the license of any motorist convicted of causing the death of any other road user (pedestrian, cyclist, or other motorist).

-Promoting Access
+Promote Access

 Help the Yellow Bike Project fix up old bicycles.
 Don't worry if you don't know how — they'll teach you.